 Today in baseball history:

-- 1897 - The Chicago Colts (Cubs) of the National League establish the record for most runs scored in a game by one team when they clobber the Louisville Colonels, 36-7.
-The Cardinals will beat the Phillies 28-6 at Philadelphia’s Baker Bowl in 1929 to set the modern NL mark.
-(1)
+- 1897 - The Chicago Colts of the National League establish the record for most runs scored in a game by one team as they maul Louisville, 36-7.
+(2)

 - 1909 - Playing their last game in Exposition Park, the Pirates score four runs in the first inning off Mordecai Brown and sail to an 8-1 win over Chicago.
 Lefty Leifield is the winner.
 Tomorrow, the Pirates will move to Forbes Field, named after British General John Forbes, who captured Fort Duquesne during the French and Indian War.
 (2)

 - 1935 - Gabby Hartnett goes 4 for 4 and drives home the game winner in the Cubs’ 2-1 victory over the Pirates.
 Chuck Klein’s homer accounts for the other score to back Lon Warneke’s win over Red Lucas.
 Chicago moves into 2nd place with the victory.
 (2)

 - 1969 - On Billy Williams Day in Chicago, the Cubs outfielder passes Stan Musial’s National League record for consecutive games played (896).
 The Cubs sweep the Cardinals, 3-1 and 12-1, before 41,060.
 (2)

 - 1984 - In Los Angeles, Steve Sax hits a first-inning triple, then swipes home, and Orel Hershiser scatters nine hits to lead the Dodgers past the Cubs and Rick Sutcliffe, 7-1.
 Hershiser will not miss another start until he injures his shoulder in 1990, and Sutcliffe will not lose again in the regular season.
 (2)